milindchavan12/Angular/README.md

 Dependency Injection : A coding peetern in which a class receives the instance of an object it needs (called Dependencies) from an external source rather creating them itself.

+Injecting the Service is done in constructor of Component class:

+`constructor(private serviceName : ServiceName) {
+ }
+`

 ## Router
 To activate the route with the code, following steps are followed:
 - Use the Router Service and Import as well as Define it as Dependency.